How to Clear Cloud Synced Settings in Microsoft Account

 Troubleshooting Failed Deletion and Sync Issues

 Sometimes the “Remove” button does not respond.
-This usually happens due to browser cache issues.
-Try opening your browser in InPrivate or Incognito mode.
+Browser cache issues usually cause this.
+Try opening your browser in InPrivate (Microsoft Edge) or Incognito (Google Chrome, Mozilla Firefox) mode.
 If that fails, clear your browser cookies and cache.
 If you are using Microsoft Edge, go to Settings > Profiles > Sync and turn off sync before trying the portal again.
-You can also restart the Account synchronization service by opening the Services app (services.msc) as an administrator.
+You can also restart the Account synchronization service.
+To do this, open the Services app (services.msc) as an administrator.

 Summary